ADIVER23/Real_Time_ChatApp/README.md

-# Lama Dev Chat App Starter template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a Real Time Chat App which also supports uploading of pictures and allows to block users as well.
+This was developed using Vite and Firebase for backend, I have also used Zustand for state management.